-Just a short drive from Austin is the hidden gem, Hamilton Pool Preserve.
+Hamilton Pool Preserve is a hidden gem just a short drive from Austin.
 An escape for those who love nature, Hamilton Pool offers hiking, swimming and some great exploring with the family.

 If you’re planning to visit Hamilton Pool Preserve know that you must make a reservation online BEFORE heading to the park.
 You can’t just show up for a visit.
 We visited in the early spring and made our reservation the week before heading to Texas.